 The staff of Meherrin River Regional Jail Authority works hard each year to give back to the communities and offer assistance to our local agencies.
 Over the course of the past year the charitable and community based outreach activities have helped make the facility shine amongst the citizens of our user jurisdictions.
-In addition to participating in such events as The Fraternal Order of Police, South Hill Lodge #51, serving Mecklenburg and Brunswick Counties, "Cops and Kids" program, and donating items to families in need during the holidays, we participated in several job fairs as well as Career Day for Bluestone Middle School.
-In addition, we assisted the State Compensation Board with the update of the LIDS Quick Reference Guide, a reference material used by all LIDS staff in the State of Virginia.
+In addition to participating in such events as The Fraternal Order of Police, South Hill Lodge #51, serving Mecklenburg and Brunswick Counties, "Cops and Kids" program, and donating items to families in need during the holidays, we assisted Brunswick County with the packaging of personal protective equipment for their citizens.
+In addition, we assisted our Academy in providing instructors for the Jail Basic Academies held throughout the year as well as opened our facility to their students to complete their cell search portion of their training.